-Compounding the combined effects of a likely increase in demand for Medicare and Medicaid services and persistent pressure on related reimbursements, the increasing prevalence of high deductible health plans and value-based reimbursement models is transforming domestic healthcare delivery into a more patient-centric experience.
+While legislative and regulatory initiatives are placing significant pressure on the related reimbursements, community hospitals are also faced with likely increased demand for Medicare and Medicaid services.
+The challenges posed by this dual-threat are complicated by the shift away from volume-based reimbursement towards value-based reimbursement, linking reimbursement to quality measurements and outcomes.
+The increasing prevalence of high deductible health plans and value-based reimbursement models is transforming domestic healthcare delivery into a more patient-centric experience.
 This transformation brings about new and increased data needs, resulting in additional regulatory demands for data that patients find useful in decision-making.
 These new regulatory demands increase regulatory risks and compliance burdens for CPSI and our clients, but also pose opportunities for CPSI to provide additional value-added products and services to our target market.